Mayor of Cambridgeshire and Peterborough

-The mayor of Cambridgeshire and Peterborough is a combined authority mayor, first elected in May 2017.
+The mayor of Cambridgeshire and Peterborough is a strategic authority mayor, first elected in May 2017.
 The mayor is leader of the Cambridgeshire and Peterborough Combined Authority.

 This office was created under the Cities and Local Government Devolution Act 2016 which allowed for the creation of 'Metro mayors' to lead combined authorities in England.

 The mayor is a member of the Mayoral Council for England and the Council of the Nations and Regions.